bxjthu/PS/pre/harvard-classics/source.md

 So if a man's wit be wandering, let him study the mathematics; for in demonstrations, if his wit be called away never so little, he must begin again.
 If his wit be not apt to distinguish or find differences, let him study the Schoolmen; for they are cymini sectores [splitters of hairs].
 If he be not apt to beat over matters, and to call up one thing to prove and illustrate another, let him study the lawyers' cases.
 So every defect of the mind may have a special receipt.

 ---
 ## Of Studies
-.smaller[By Francis Bacon; Presented by Sun Yiming]

-Studies pass into and influence manners.
-There is no stond or impediment in the wit but may be wrought out by fit studies; like as diseases of the body may have appropriate exercises.

----
-## Of Studies
 .smaller[By Francis Bacon; Presented by Li Jiongzhou]